koltyakov/sppurge/README.md

 > Delete JS's build folder then upload all files from/build folder

-One of the architectural decision in CRA is using hashes as a part of assets filenames.
+One of the architectural decisions in CRA is using hashes as a part of assets filenames.
 This allows avoiding issues related to browser cache.
-However, it can be challenging in term of deployment to SharePoint assets folders, as all filenames are different on each build.
+However, it can be challenging in terms of deployment to SharePoint assets folders, as all filenames are different on each build.
 The further sample shows a simple use case approach of deleting files based on folder and name pattern.

 ```javascript
 const { AuthConfig } = require('node-sp-auth-config');